DkGoat66/PasswordManager/README.md

 **Password Search**: Retrieve stored credentials for a given website.

-Password Generator: Generate secure passwords with letters, numbers, and symbols.
+**Password Generator**: Generate secure passwords with letters, numbers, and symbols.

-Save Credentials: Store website, email/username, and password details in a JSON file.
+**Save Credentials**: Store website, email/username, and password details in a JSON file.

-Clipboard Copy: Automatically copy generated passwords to the clipboard.
+**Clipboard Copy**: Automatically copy generated passwords to the clipboard.

-User-friendly Interface: Simple GUI for easy interaction.
+**User-friendly Interface**: Simple GUI for easy interaction.